Biden to unveil actions on guns, including new ATF boss

-WASHINGTON – President Joe Biden will unveil a series of executive actions aimed at addressing gun violence on Thursday, according to a person familiar with the plans, delivering his first major action on gun control since taking office.
+WASHINGTON – President Joe Biden is preparing to unveil a series of executive actions aimed at addressing gun violence, delivering his first major action on gun control since taking office.

-He's also expected to nominate David Chipman, a former federal agent and adviser at the gun control group Giffords, to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Biden on Thursday will also nominate David Chipman, a former federal agent and adviser at the gun control group Giffords, to be director of the Bureau of Alcohol, Tobacco, Firearms and Explosives, according to senior Biden administration officials.

-Two people familiar with the matter told The Associated Press that Chipman’s nomination is expected to be announced Thursday.
-The people could not discuss the matter publicly ahead of an official announcement and spoke to The AP on condition of anonymity.
-If confirmed, Chipman would be the agency’s first permanent director since 2015.

 Prior to that, Chipman spent 25 years as an agent at the ATF, where he worked on stopping a trafficking ring that sent illegal firearms from Virginia to New York, and served on the ATF’s SWAT team.
 Chipman is a gun owner himself.